 The Mayo Clinic describes a migraine as: "A migraine headache can cause intense throbbing or a pulsing sensation in one area of the head and is commonly accompanied by nausea, vomiting, and extreme sensitivity to light and sound."
 (Mayo Clinic - Migraine)

 K.C. is a 29-year old, female who has been suffering from regular headaches and occasional migraines for the past six months.
-Just prior to the onset of her symptoms, K.C. received a promotion from teacher to school director, which significantly increased her stress levels.
+Just prior to the onset of her symptoms, K.C. received a promotion from teacher to the school director, which significantly increased her stress levels.
 She has worked with her primary doctor and is now seeking a more natural remedy.
 Her stress levels will not be decreased at any time in the near future, therefore she is seeking a method to manage her symptoms.
 She has requested a therapeutic massage oil to be used by her massage therapist when focusing on her neck and shoulder area during her monthly massage sessions.

 Upon hearing K.C.’s plight, recommendations included a blend of peppermint Mentha piperita (L.), rosemary Pinus sylvestris (L.) and lavender Lavandula Angustifolia (L.) in a base of sweet almond oil.
 Lavender is an analgesic when applied topically, as well as an excellent sedative.
 It can cause some skin sensitivity, therefore a skin patch test was performed with negative results.
 Rosemary is another analgesic.
 In addition to relieving muscle pain, it stimulates mental fatigue which will help to manage her stress levels.
 K.C. does not have high blood pressure or asthma, which only leaves a potential for skin sensitivity.
 Her rosemary skin patch test results showed no skin sensitivities.